 Objective rubric: Writing an essay was the final product of each journal club series (i.e., every three weeks).
 Grading was based on the use of an objective rubric.
-The rubric considered three main aspects within the evaluation: attitude, writing, and format.
+The rubric considered three main aspects of the evaluation: attitude, writing, and format.
 In the attitude aspect, punctuality was taken into account.
 Although the essays had a set due date, students could submit their work after the deadline with a penalty to the final grade.
-Regarding writing, the structure and content of the introduction, summary, and discussion of the readings were evaluated.
-For format, references and the overall structure of the final document were considered (Table S1).
+In terms of writing, the structure and content of the introduction, summary, and discussion of the readings were evaluated.
+For formatting, references and the overall structure of the final document were considered (Table S1).
 The dependent variable in this study was academic achievement.
-The independent variable was derived from the rubric criteria established according to the guidelines set by the Peruvian Ministry of Education (CITA), which employs a scoring system ranging from 0 to 20.
-Five levels of achievement were identified: (i) Outstanding (18-20), (ii) Expected (14-17), (iii) In process (11-13), (iv) beginning (0-10), and (v) In progress (0-10).
+The independent variable was derived from the rubric criteria established according to the guidelines set by the Peruvian Ministry of Education (CITA), which employs a scoring system ranging from 0--20.
+Five levels of achievement were identified: (i) outstanding (18--20), (ii) expected (14--17), (iii) in process (11--13), (iv) beginning (0--10), and (v) in progress (0--10).
 The names of the participants were removed from the grading book to maintain the privacy of the students (ESM 2).

-Data Collection and Analysis
+Data collection and analysis

-Data analysis was performed in the statistical software R version 4.4.1 (R Core Team, 2020).
-The scores were analyzed in a linear model taking into account the interaction of the factors: the journal club sessions, the section, and the semester of methodology implementation.
-The obtained results underwent analysis of variance to assess the interaction between the factors.
-The estimated marginal means and the pairwise comparisons test were performed with emmeans [20] and multcomp [21] R package respectively.
+Data analysis was performed via the statistical software R version 4.4.1 (R Core Team, 2020).
+The scores were analyzed via a linear model taking into account the interaction of the factors: the journal club sessions, the section, and the semester of methodology implementation.
+The obtained results were subjected to analysis of variance to assess the interaction between the factors.
+The estimated marginal means and the pairwise comparisons test were performed with the emmeans [20] and multcomp [21] R packages, respectively.
 The graphs were made with the inti package.
 Qualitative data analysis and graphs were analyzed by the frequency of occurrence of terms with the wordcloud package [22].

-The replicable analysis was carried out utilizing Quarto, an open-source system for scientific and technical publishing (ESM 3, [23])
+The replicable analysis was carried out via Quarto, an open-source system for scientific and technical publishing (ESM 3, [23]).

 Results